Angerme: 2019–present: Member graduations and new members

 On January 22, 2020, it was announced that Mizuki Murota would graduate from both Angerme and Hello!
 Project in March 2020.

-On February 28, it was announced that Haruka Ōta has been suspended from all activities for an indeterminate amount of time due to rule violations.
+On February 28, it was announced that Haruka Oota has been suspended from all activities for an indeterminate amount of time due to rule violations.

 On March 22, Mizuki Murota officially left the group.

 On April 21, it was announced that Musubu Funaki's graduation would be postponed indefinitely due to the COVID-19 pandemic.